How to make money from Instagramming your revision notes

 Her pictures of highlighters, gel pens, note cards and revision snacks rack up thousands of likes every day, and her huge social media following has allowed her to earn some extra cash.

-So how does she do it?
+So, how does she do it?
+And how can you do it too?

 Running a successful studygram account